Budget summary, autumn 2018

 General income (salary, pensions, business profits, rent) usually uses personal allowance, basic rate and higher rate bands before savings income (interest).
 To the extent that savings income falls in the first £5,000 of the basic rate band, it is taxed at nil rather than 20%.

-The PSA taxes interest at nil, where it would otherwise be taxable at 20% or 40%.
+The PSA will tax interest at nil, where it would otherwise be taxable at 20% or 40%.

 High Income Child Benefit Charge (HICBC)